 - Useful Links

-There are a lot of varied ways that your employer may be at fault for what has occurred to you.
+There are many varied ways that your employer may be at fault for what has occurred to you.
 This includes not letting you go to take breaks when you asked for them, letting you use machinery that was broken, not conducting risk assessments, and failing to provide you with the correct level of training or Personal Protective Equipment (PPE).

 Carpal tunnel syndrome is an injury that impacts the wrist due to pressure being applied to a nerve.
 It causes pain, numbness and tingling in your hand.
 You might also feel these effects in your fingers.
-Sometimes a carpal tunnel syndrome injury will heal itself, but it can take a number of months and sometimes years to get better.
-However, if you intend claiming compensation, seeing a doctor is vital so that there is a medical record of your carpal tunnel syndrome injury.
+Sometimes a carpal tunnel syndrome injury will heal itself, but it can take several months and sometimes years to get better.
+However, if you intend to claim compensation, seeing a doctor is vital so that there is a medical record of your carpal tunnel syndrome injury.

-There are a number of different signs typically linked with CTS.
+There are several different signs typically linked with CTS.
 This includes the following:

 - Difficulty gripping